CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/qa_cmaq_run_cyclecloud.md

 <a href="https://linuxize.com/post/how-to-install-r-on-centos-7/">How to install R on Centos7</a>

+May need to install on head node into a local mylibs directory, and then copy to the compute nodes, in order to run post processing R scripts on HTC node using slurm..

+<a href="https://researchcomputing.princeton.edu/support/knowledge-base/rrstudio">Using R on HPC Clusters</a>

 Use the following commands, and also install packages - note, see website above for full details:

 Install R